-Yet Edward had a crucial connection with Scotland in his possession of Balmoral, and when he and Wallis visited his Scottish estate it led to a series of scandalous and controversial events that only served to hasten his departure from the throne.
+Edward had a crucial connection with Scotland in his possession of Balmoral, and when he and Wallis visited his Scottish estate, Edward VIII’s Balmoral holiday led to a series of scandalous and controversial events that only served to hasten his departure from the throne.

 The poet and social observer Osbert Sitwell wrote dismissively of the “jolly crew” gracing “Balmoral’s Coburg towers”, in which they “danced to the gramophone”.
 This proved to be a mild description of what occurred at Edward’s Scottish seat when he, Wallis and their guest list of unlikely friends arrived there in September 1936.